 - Complaints of Discrimination, Harassment and/or Retaliation on Other Bases

-- A student who believes he/she has been subject to unlawful discrimination, harassment, or retaliation (other than those related to sex/gender as described immediately above), whether by faculty members, employees, legal training supervisors, visitors, or other students, should bring the issue to the immediate attention of the Office of Student Services (Registrar, Assistant Registrar, and/or Student Services Coordinator.
+- A student who believes he/she has been subject to unlawful discrimination, harassment, or retaliation (other than those related to sex/gender as described immediately above), whether by faculty members, employees, legal training supervisors, visitors, or other students, should bring the issue to the immediate attention of the Dean, Assistant Dean, and/or Assistant Registrar.
 Although preparation of a written complaint is encouraged, it is not required.
 Complaints should include details of the incident or incidents, names of the individuals involved, names of any witnesses, and any documents supporting the complaint.

-- When the Office of Student Services receives a complaint of unlawful discrimination, harassment or retaliation, COL will take prompt and appropriate action.
+- When the Dean, Assistant Dean/Registrar, or Assistant Registrar receives a complaint of unlawful discrimination, harassment or retaliation, COL will take prompt and appropriate action.
 If the complaint cannot be resolved informally (where appropriate), COL will undertake an effective, thorough, and objective investigation of the discrimination, harassment, and/or retaliation allegations.
 Complaints and investigations will be handled on a confidential basis, to the extent possible, with due regard for the rights of the Complainant and the Respondent.
 Information about the complaint and investigation will only be released on a need-to-know basis, or as otherwise required or permitted by law.

 - If COL determines that unlawful discrimination, harassment, or retaliation has occurred, effective remedial action will be taken in accordance with the circumstances of the incident.
 Appropriate action will also be taken to deter any future unlawful discrimination, harassment, or retaliation.
 Individuals who violate this policy will be subject to disciplinary action, up to and including removal from the institution.